pankaj-kumar34/terraform-provider-ibm/website/docs/d/app_config_environment.html.markdown

 - `description` - Environment description.
 - `tags` - Tags associated with the environment.
 - `color_code` - Color code to distinguish the environment.
 The Hex code for the color.
 For example `#FF0000` for `red`.
+- `features` - List of Features associated with the collection.
+Nested `features` blocks have the following structure:
+  - `feature_id` - Feature id.
+  - `name` - Feature name.
+- `properties` - List of properties associated with the collection.
+Nested `properties` blocks have the following structure:
+  - `property_id` - Property id.
+  - `name` - Property name.
 - `created_time` - Creation time of the environment.
 - `updated_time` - Last modified time of the environment data.
 - `href` - Environment URL.